If I knew back then what I knew now... it would be a much shorter and less interesting life. We learn through experience, not being given the answers.

 In my upbringing I had been raised to be dignified in my religion and that was synonymous with my identity.
 Hebrew Israelite, daughter of Zion, lost tribe of Judah, God’s chosen.
 As I grew older, I found that society as far as the internet says, thinks my beliefs were a cult?

 Yes, I very well know that not even 50% of black people were raised in the same faith as me, which left me at a disadvantage to find community.
+Those that shared my faith were converted and it’s arguably more confusing to discuss faith with someone from a different church.

 I listened to hip/hop and R&B.